-We have audited the financial statements of the London Borough of Southwark Pension Fund (the 'Pension Fund') administered by Southwark Council (the 'Authority') for the year ended 31 March 2021 which comprise the Fund Account, the Net Assets Statement and notes to the pension fund financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2020/21.
+We have audited the financial statements of Southwark Pension Fund (the 'Pension Fund') administered by London Borough of Southwark (the 'Authority') for the year ended 31 March 2022, which comprise the Fund Account, the Net Assets Statement and notes to the pension fund financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2021/22.